seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-middleware.md

 ## Terminable Middleware

 If we need to do some work after the HTTP response has been sent to the browser, we need to define a *terminable* middleware.
-To do it we can simply add a `termivate()` method to the middleware.
-For exmaple, Laravel comes with the `Illuminate\Session\Middleware\StartSession` middleware.
+To do it we can simply add a `terminate()` method to the middleware.
+For example, Laravel comes with the `Illuminate\Session\Middleware\StartSession` middleware.
 It writes session data *after* the response has been sent:

 {% highlight php %}